2022 Election of Directors

-The Federal Home Loan Bank of San Francisco is accepting applications for two independent director positions on the Board of Directors.
-California members will receive a nomination certificate by email to nominate individuals for two California member director positions on the Board.
+The Federal Home Loan Bank of San Francisco is accepting applications for one independent director position on the Board of Directors.
+In addition, California members will receive a nomination certificate by email to nominate individuals for one California member director position on the Board and Arizona members will receive a nomination certificate by email to nominate individuals for the Arizona member director position on the Board.

-All four open director positions have four-year terms that begin on January 1, 2022.
+All three open director positions have four-year terms that begin on January 1, 2023.

 Independent Directors - Nomination of Candidates